 The school originally followed both the IB and UK curricula, but this changed from September 2018.
 Students in KG2 through to Grade 5 currently follow the IB Primary Years Programme (PYP), those from Grades 6 to 10 now follow the Middle Years Programme of the IB.
 Students in Grades 11 and 12 follow either the Diploma Programme (DP) or IB Career-related Programme.

 Historically, a number of predominantly IB schools offered the combination of Cambridge Secondary and IGCSE due to a lack of public examinations at age 16.
 Results from these examinations are often considered as part of the university application process, particularly in the UK.
 However, the introduction of the MYP Certificate at the end of Grade 10, which examines English, mathematics and science, has led schools to reconsider their position in relation for the need for the IGCSE.
 In addition, the rapidly growing credibility of the IB Diploma programme globally, has meant that the need for "back up" qualifications is no longer widely felt to be a requirement.

 One of the particularly interesting features of RWA, driven by its wide range of nationalities, is its language programme - particularly for native speakers.
-In addition to French and Spanish, German and Russian are also offered as mother-tongue languages.
+In addition to French and Spanish, German, Russian, Hindi and Italian are also offered as mother-tongue languages.
 Non-native speakers study either French or Spanish from Primary school starting with two lessons per week.
 IBDP students may learn Spanish, French, Arabic or Mandarin ab initio or continue with Spanish, French or Arabic.